tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

 Ensure you have the following details:

-### 1. User account/Service Principal/Managed Identity with Azure Sentinel Responder role
+### 1. User account or Service Principal or Managed Identity with Azure Sentinel Responder role
-- Create or use an existing user account/Service Principal/Managed Identity with Azure Sentinel Responder role.
+- Create or use an existing user account/ Service Principal/ Managed Identity with Azure Sentinel Responder role.

 - This will be used in Azure Sentinel connectors (Incident Trigger, Update incident & Add comment to incident).